AdamTakvam/DrBash/README.md

 ### For contributors to this project:
 * Clone this repo then run the ./mkbinlink script to create symlinks in `~/bin` to the executable scripts in this repo.
 * Ensure that `~/bin/` is in your path and Bob's your uncle.
 (I'm not really that old; I just think it's funny)
-* Refer to the Scripts section below for a summaery of what the most significant scripts do.
+* Refer to the Scripts section below for a summary of what the most significant scripts do.
 * Check for README.md files in the subdirectories for a technical description of every single script
-  * If no README files exist in the subdirectoruies, that's because the planned tool to generate them has not been built yet
+  * If no README files exist in the subdirectories, that's because the planned tool to generate them has not been built yet

 ## Usage
 How the scripts are used varies depending on the directory they are found in: